glowkeeper/P3D/docs/labs/week2Session1.md

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html) and open the project you created in the [last lab](./week1Session2.md).

 You will need some more assets, so go to the [unity asset store](https://assetstore.unity.com/), and add [Free Shipping Containers](https://assetstore.unity.com/packages/3d/environments/industrial/free-shipping-containers-18315) and [Old USSR Lamp](https://assetstore.unity.com/packages/3d/props/electronics/old-ussr-lamp-110400).
-Now download and import them into your project.
+Download and import them into your project.
 Before you can use the imported assets, you must update them to use URP; so go to _Edit_, _Render Pipeline_, _Universal Render Pipeline_, _Upgrade Project Materials ..._.

 You are going to add the _containers diffuse_ material to the floor, ceiling and walls of the room.
 There are a few ways to do this; one way is to select the floor, ceiling and walls of the room in the _Hierarchy_, then set the _containers diffuse_ material in the _Materials_ section of the _Inspector_.
 Now set the _Base Map_ of the _Surface Inputs_ to the texture _containers normals_.
 Figure 1, below, shows how your results might look.